 Online B.A.
 Human Development: Social Change Concentration

 Understanding that one’s personal growth is interconnected with bringing about positive social change, the B.A.
-Completion Program in Human Development: Social Change Concentration is for individuals who wish to acquire the skills to evoke large-scale change.
+Program in Human Development: Social Change Concentration is for individuals who wish to acquire the skills to evoke large-scale change.

-The online coursework for this bachelor’s completion program is geared toward working adults, or anyone who wants the flexibility of participating in coursework as it fits with their schedule.
+The online coursework for this bachelor’s program is geared toward working adults, or anyone who wants the flexibility of participating in coursework as it fits with their schedule.
 Story-telling, dreaming, the arts, grant-writing, action research, the use of budgets and timelines, and autonomous community building are among the methods and mediums employed.
 Graduates with this degree will be prepared to design and implement programs that foster participation as a method of creating positive social change in organizations, schools, or communities.

 Social and Political Contexts of Human Development